 Figure 1.
-Steady-state Cooperative Co-evolution strategy.
+Steady-state cooperative co-evolution strategy.

 In Section 2, we mentioned that our work depended on the Parisian (Fly) strategy.
 The individuals in this algorithm correspond to two types of structures.
 One corresponds to exceedingly simple primitives: The flies [23] represent a 3-D position only.
-The other structure contains 9-elements (see Figure 2):
+The other structure contains 9-elements as shown in Figure 2: